LG LSEL6337D Range Parts and Troubleshooting: Repair Tips and Solutions

 Back

 The LG LSEL6337D is a smart electric slide-in range designed for everyday cooking, baking, roasting, air frying, and convection performance.
 It includes features such as ProBake Convection®, Air Fry, InstaView®, a radiant ceramic glass cooktop, ThinQ® smart connectivity, and multiple oven cooking modes.
-LG lists this model with a 6.3 cu. ft. oven capacity, 5 radiant cooktop elements, EasyClean® + Self Clean, and Wi-Fi connectivity.
+LG lists this model with a 6.3 cu. ft. oven capacity, 5 radiant cooktop elements, EasyClean® plus Self Clean, and Wi-Fi connectivity.

 Safety Note Before Repairing the LG LSEL6337D